CPI-S up 1.4 per cent

-The CPI-S increased by 4.4 per cent from September 2011 to September 2012.
-The growth was mainly caused by the price development in housing, water, electricity and fuels together with transport.
-Prices of communication together with clothing and footwear contributed in the opposite direction.
+The CPI-S increased by 1.4 per cent from September 2012 to September 2013.
+The growth was mainly caused by the price development in 'housing, water, electricity and fuels'.

-The consumer price index for Svalbard (CPI-S) was 122.9 (March 2001=100) in September 2011 and 128.3 in September 2012, up 4.4 per cent.
-The consumption divisions that showed the largest increase in prices, thus making the largest contribution to the growth, were housing, water, electricity and fuels together with transport.
-Prices of communication together with clothing and footwear decreased, thus dampening the overall rise.
+The consumer price index for Svalbard (CPI-S) was 128.3 (March 2001=100) in September 2012 and 130.1 in September 2013, up 1.4 per cent.
+The consumption division that showed the largest increase in prices, and made the largest contribution to the growth, was 'housing, water, electricity and fuels'.
+Prices of the consumption division 'transport' decreased, thus dampening the overall rise.

 Price level for Svalbard

-Price level index Svalbard was 83.4 in 2010.
-Projected with last year’s and this year’s CPI-S, the price level index for Svalbard in 2012 is 87.3.
-Thus, the price level for Svalbard is 12.7 per cent lower compared to the mainland in 2012.
+In 2010 the price level index for Svalbard was 83.4.
+Projected with last year’s and this year’s CPI-S, the price level index for Svalbard in 2013 is 86.1.
+Thus, the price level for Svalbard is 13.9 per cent lower compared to the mainland in 2013.